carldaws/hotwire_react/README.md

 ## Configuration

-By default, TurboReact will automatically configure your Rails application.
+By default, HotwireReact will automatically configure your Rails application.
 If you need to customize the setup, you can modify the generated files in the app/javascript directory.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/carldaws/turbo_react.
+Bug reports and pull requests are welcome on GitHub at https://github.com/carldaws/hotwire_react.

 ## License